Vitamin D research

 According to the evidence, it seems that 4000 IU of vitamin supplementation is appropriate for those not getting adequate sun exposure.
 I personally take at least 4,000 IU per day.
 There is no evidence that this amount is problematic, unless we are suffering from one of the hypercalcemic issues discussed earlier.

-Approximately 90% of those who have hypercalcemia have either primary hyperparathyroidism.
-Cancer can lead to hypercalcemia.
-Most common is primary bone cancer, such as multiple myeloma or cancers that have spread to bone (most common are breast, prostate, lung, thyroid and kidney cancer).
-A variety of granulomatous diseases can also cause hypercalcemia such as sarcoidosis, tuberculosis, Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, Crohn’s disease, Wegener's granulomoatosis, and a few others.
+Approximately 90% of those who have hypercalcemia have primary hyperparathyroidism.
+Cancer can lead to hypercalcemia, the most common being primary bone cancer, such as multiple myeloma or cancers that have spread to bone (most common are breast, prostate, lung, thyroid and kidney cancer).
+A variety of granulomatous diseases can also cause hypercalcemia such as sarcoidosis, tuberculosis, Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, Crohn’s disease, Wegener’s granulomoatosis, and a few others.
 Hyperthyroidism and other less common conditions can also lead to hypercalcemia.
-Symptoms of hypercalcemia can influence the neuropsychiatric, renal, cardiovascular, gastrointestinal, and musculoskeletal systems (12).
+Symptoms of hypercalcemia can influence the neuropsychiatric, renal, cardiovascular, gastrointestinal, and musculoskeletal systems (21).

 Symptoms of hypercalcemia